larry-athey/climate-czar/README.md

 All connected devices can be assigned to separate groups which allows you to have separate dashboards for multiple greenhouses or grow operations.
 There's no limit to the number of attached devices and groups.
 This system running on an Orange Pi 3B with 8GB of RAM was tested with 500 virtual devices and still completed all read and write operations within the every-15-seconds processing loop.

 This system will run effectively on a Raspberry PI or clone, or any Linux powered web server that supports PHP and MySQL.
-The Climate Czar server itself could actually monitor and control multiple greenhouses and grow operations in different locations if network enabled sensors and switches are utilized throughout _(you'd be surprised by what you can accomplish with a public facing Nginx server running as a reverse web proxy)_.
+The Climate Czar server itself could actually monitor and control multiple greenhouses and grow operations in different locations if network enabled sensors and switches are utilized throughout.
+You'd be surprised by what you can accomplish with a public facing Nginx server running as a reverse web proxy on a Raspberry Pi or clone.

 ### Input Device Types
 1. Variable Value Sensor (Temperature, Humidity, pH, EC, AD Convertor, Etc)